-Learning to read light is critical to the success of your photography, but it doesn’t have to be complicated!
+Learning how to read light is critical to the success of your photography, but it doesn’t have to be complicated!
 In fact, you can use your hand.
 Here's how:

 How to See Your Film Scans Sooner.

-As the busy season ramps up, we expect our service times to increase.
-Here are our top tips to ensure your order moves through the lab as quickly as possible:
+When busy season hits, our service times tend to increase.
+Here are our top tips to help your film move through the lab as quickly as possible:

 Your film is precious cargo!
 Don't risk it.
 Ship safe and smart with these tips.

 How to Shoot a Double Exposure on Film.